Units of information

 A unit of information is any unit of measure of digital data size.
 In digital computing, a unit of information is used to describe the capacity of a digital data storage device.
 In telecommunications, a unit of information is used to describe the throughput of a communication channel.
 In information theory, a unit of information is used to measure information contained in messages and the entropy of random variables.

-Due to the need to work with data sizes that range from very small to very large, units of information cover a wide range of data sizes.
+Due to the need to work with data sizes that range from small to large, units of information cover a wide range of data sizes.
 Units are defined as multiples of a smaller unit except for the smallest unit which is based on convention and hardware design.
 Multiplier prefixes are used to describe relatively large sizes.

-For binary hardware, by far the most common hardware today, the smallest unit is the bit, a portmanteau of binary digit, which represents a value that is one of two possible values; typically shown as 0 and 1.
+For binary hardware, the most common hardware today, the smallest unit is the bit, which represents a value that is one of two possibilities, typically shown as 0 and 1.
 The nibble, 4 bits, represents the value of a single hexadecimal digit.
-The byte, 8 bits, 2 nibbles, is possibly the most commonly known and used base unit to describe data size.
+The byte (8 bits, 2 nibbles) is possibly the most commonly known and used base unit to describe data size.
 The word is a size that varies by and has a special importance for a particular hardware context.
 On modern hardware, a word is typically 2, 4 or 8 bytes, but the size varies dramatically on older hardware.
 Larger sizes can be expressed as multiples of a base unit via SI metric prefixes (powers of ten) or the newer and generally more accurate IEC binary prefixes (powers of two).